electricbookworks/electric-book-workflow/README.md

 ## Background reading

-To manage this framework yourself, you need to be familiar with a few concepts and tools first.
+To use this workflow on your own, you need to be familiar with a few concepts and tools:

-*	You need to have a solid understanding of HTML and CSS.
+*	HTML and CSS.
-*	You need to know about markdown.
-Read the original [Markdown syntax reference](http://daringfireball.net/projects/markdown/syntax).
-It's the easiest intro to basic markdown.
-We use a markdown variant called [kramdown](http://kramdown.gettalong.org), because it's GitHub's default and it supports some extra features, especially classes.
+*	Markdown.
+(The original [Markdown syntax reference](http://daringfireball.net/projects/markdown/syntax) is the easiest intro to basic markdown.
+We use a markdown variant called [kramdown](http://kramdown.gettalong.org), because it's GitHub's default and it supports attributes like classes.)
-*	Jekyll is the machine that minces markdown into HTML files.
-To learn about Jekyll, [start here](http://jekyllrb.com/).
-If you're installing it on Windows, [you'll also need this guide](http://jekyll-windows.juthilo.com/).
+*	Jekyll, which converts and assembles markdown into HTML.
+(To learn about Jekyll, [start here](http://jekyllrb.com/).
+If you're installing it on Windows, [you'll also need this guide](http://jekyll-windows.juthilo.com/).)
-*	For version control, we use Git.
-Specifically, we use [GitHub](http://github.com), the leading hosted Git service, for online file storage and version control.
+*	[GitHub](http://github.com), for version control, collaborative editing and storage.

-## The workflow
+## Workflow overview

 These are the key components in our workflow:

-*	Content in plain-text, formatted as kramdown-flavoured markdown
+*	Markdown (specifically, kramdown) for storing content in plain-text
 *	GitHub for version control
 *	Jekyll for converting the markdown into HTML
 *	CSS stylesheets for each output format
-*	Prince for creating PDFs from HTML (the only proprietary part of this stack)
+*	Sigil for assembling the HTML in epubs
-*	Sigil for assembling the HTML in epubs.
+*   Prince for creating PDFs from HTML (the only proprietary part of this stack).

 So we keep a book's master content in markdown files, structured for Jekyll, on GitHub.
-For instance, our Bettercare books are stored here:
+For instance, Bettercare's books are stored here:

 [https://github.com/bettercarehealth/bettercare](https://github.com/bettercarehealth/bettercare)